dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

 - the priest is hoping for political gains once the marriage goes through,
   - as he has secret financial ties with certain elements in her fiance's country
-    - this is of course unknown to the fiance
+    - this is of course unknown to the fiance and they are honestly in love
   - this is also why the priest has been seeking to throw his own country into chaos
     - because he'll profit in power and finance later